jakubkid/advancedLineFinding/README.md

 #### 2. Binary image creation

 In forth IPython cell I tried several approaches to detect lines. first I tried to use combination of colour and gradient methods in convertToBinMix function, this method worked well for project video but it failed in challenge video because of very distinct surface colour change in the middle of the line.
-Next I tried to detect yellow and white lines just by colours in convertToBinColors but this method was also impossible to apply for challenge video.
+Next I tried to detect yellow and white lines just by colours in convertToBinColors but this method was also impossible to apply on both challenge and project videos.
 In the end I decided to use colour detection for find all greyish colours convertToBinNotGray which after some experiments started to work quite reliably on both project and challenge video.
 Example of binary image: